 Universal Credit Helpline 0843 455 0035.

 If a person wants to apply for Universal Credit, it is important they check with the local job centre.
 This way, the applicant can ascertain if the job centre is receiving new applications.
 This verification can also be done by dialling the Universal Credit Helpline.
 You can apply for this benefit online, it is straightforward and can be done very quickly.

 This benefit is being paid directly into your bank account.
 Beneficiaries’ can also be paid to their building society accounts.
 All payments are made on monthly basis.
 A single payment covers all separate benefits an applicant may have previously received.
 If two applicants are claiming as a couple, they are paid through a single bank account.

-The DWP and HMRC offer substantial information pertaining Universal Credit.
+The DWP and HMRC offer substantial information pertaining to Universal Credit.
 You can also contact the Universal Credit helpline team for assistance.
 This helpline is open from Monday to Friday 8.00am to 6.00pm.
-It is managed by a team of friendly customer care agents who have vast knowledge on Universal Credit.
+It is managed by a team of friendly customer care agents who has a vast knowledge of Universal Credit.
 The universal credit helpline can also be used by applicants when making an appeal.
 Such applicants can be given an explanation on the application decision and also get an insight into further developments.
 Some useful info can be seen at Money Saving Expert and Citizens Advice.

 Before you apply.

 The following information may be required.

 - your National Insurance number.

 - where you want the universal credit paid into.